 The bulbs originated from the yard of the Williamston, NC home where he was born in 1930.
 He has told me the daffodils were planted there well before he was born.
-Years ago, helping maintain his own parents' yard, he dug up the bulbs and divided them bringing some to my childhood home.
-When my parents moved once I was grown, he did the same thing.
+Years ago, helping maintain his own parents' yard, he dug up the bulbs, dividing and replanting them, and decided to bring some bulbs back to plant at my childhood home.
+When my parents moved once I was grown, he did the same thing, bringing those daffodils to their retirement home.
 Now, in his twilight years, their yearly emergence give him a spark of joy and energy.
 Last year, before we could get there to help, moving slow and resting often, he dug up the bulbs, dividing them and replanting some throughout the yard and saving a stash of bulbs to share with us.
 It was gratifying work and brought him joy.
 He asked often if we had planted them.
 We did.
 We assured him of that.

 This year, once again, in the height of their beauty and before a brief snowfall wilted them a bit, those daffodils were on his mind.
 Inspired, he started his spring to-do list.
 He often spells things exactly how they sound.
 “DIVIDE DAFADILS” topped the list.
 I took the picture of the list to share with my brother, telling him, “Dad's got the daffodils on his mind again.”
 We agreed we should have a family day in the yard in a few weeks to knock off some of the chores.